sodadata/docs/soda-cloud/scan-output.md

 # Scan output in Soda Cloud
 *Last modified on {% last_modified_at %}*

+Soda Cloud displays the check results that each scan executed in the **Checks Results** dashboard.

+There two methods through which a check result appears on the dashboard.
-When you define checks in a [checks YAML file]({% link soda-core/how-core-works.md %}) and use Soda Core to run a scan, the check results manifest in the **Checks Results** table in Soda Cloud.
-Log in to view the **Checks** dashboard; each row in the **Checks Results** table represents the result of a check, and the icon indicates whether the test passed, warned, or failed.
+* When you define checks in a [checks YAML file]({% link soda-core/how-core-works.md %}) and use Soda Core to run a scan, the check results manifest in the **Checks Results** dashboard in Soda Cloud.
+* Any time Soda Cloud runs a scheduled scan of your data as part of an [agreement]({% link soda-cloud/agreements.md %}), it displays the check results in the **Checks Results** dashboard.

+Log in to view the **Checks Results** dashboard; each row in the table represents the result of a check, and the icon indicates whether the test passed, warned, or failed.

 ![check-results](/assets/images/check-results.png){:height="700px" width="700px"}

 <br />

+## Check results

+{% include core-scan-output.md %}

+## Scan failed

 Check results indicate whether check passed, warned, or failed during the scan.
 However, if a scan itself failed to complete successfully, Soda Cloud displays a warning message in the **Datasets** dashboard under the dataset for which scans have failed.
 Soda Cloud does not send an email or Slack notification when a scan fails, only when checks fail.

 ![scan-failed](/assets/images/scan-failed.png){:height="550px" width="550px"}

 <br />

+## Sending scan results to Soda Cloud

 Soda Core use a secure API to connect to Soda Cloud.
 When it completes a scan, Soda Core:
 1. securely gains access to Soda Cloud